Flower7C3/wp-html-compression/readme.txt

 = How do I mark areas that should not be compressed? =

 While &lt;pre&gt;, &lt;textarea&gt; and &lt;script&gt; tags are automatically left uncompressed, you can designate any code to be exempted from compression.
-Simply drop your content between a pair of &lt;!--wp-html-compression no compression--&gt; comment tags.
+Simply drop your content between a pair of `&lt;!--wp-html-compression no compression--&gt;` comment tags.
 A picture is worth a thousand words— check the **[screenshots](http://wordpress.org/extend/plugins/wp-html-compression/screenshots/)**.

 = I'd like to compress the contents of &lt;script&gt; tags.
 Can I do this? =

 Until a settings page is created, you'll have to edit the file from the "Plugins" menu in the WordPress admin.
-Look for the $compress_js variable and set it to true.
+Look for the `$compress_js` variable and set it to `true`.

 = Are you or have you thought of using HTML Tidy? =